 Speaker: Nikita Nedelko (INR RAS)

-• 10:24 AM
+• 10:24

 Development of the NTSim Software Package for Designing Neutrino Telescopes and Evaluating Detection of Neutrino-Induced Events in the Baikal-GVD Experiment 12m